-) Incl. overrun commitments.
+Incl. overrun commitments.

-) Incl. guarantees.
+Incl. guarantees.

-) Totals may not add up due to rounded figures.
+Totals may not add up due to rounded figures.

 Majority-owned subsidiaries of existing IFU projects.
-Financing for the subsidiary provided in full or part by the parent company and thus indirectly by ) IFU.

-) Project can operate in all IFU eligible countries, but will primarily focus on Africa.
+Financing for the subsidiary provided in full or part by the parent company and thus indirectly by IFU.
+Project can operate in all IFU eligible countries, but will primarily focus on Africa.

 Loans converted into shares.

+Incl. start

+Incl. start

-Project investment portfolio
+Project portfolio 2008

 Up to the end of 2008, IFU had co-financed a total of 652 projects in 79 countries.
-Of these, 206 are ongoing investments, while IFU has exited 446 projects.
+Of these, 206 are active projects, while IFU has exited 446 projects.